monerodocs/md/docs/accepting-monero/overview.md

 ---
-title: Accepting Monero for Businesses | Monero Documentation
+title: Accepting Monero for Businesses
 ---
 # Accepting Monero for Businesses